Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QLineEdit-c.rst

 When the text changes the :sip:ref:`~PyQt6.QtWidgets.QLineEdit.textChanged` signal is emitted; when the text changes other than by calling :sip:ref:`~PyQt6.QtWidgets.QLineEdit.setText` the :sip:ref:`~PyQt6.QtWidgets.QLineEdit.textEdited` signal is emitted; when the cursor is moved the :sip:ref:`~PyQt6.QtWidgets.QLineEdit.cursorPositionChanged` signal is emitted; and when the Return or Enter key is pressed the :sip:ref:`~PyQt6.QtWidgets.QLineEdit.returnPressed` signal is emitted.

 When editing is finished, either because the line edit lost focus or Return/Enter is pressed the :sip:ref:`~PyQt6.QtWidgets.QLineEdit.editingFinished` signal is emitted.
+Note that if focus is lost without any changes done, the :sip:ref:`~PyQt6.QtWidgets.QLineEdit.editingFinished` signal won't be emitted.

 Note that if there is a validator set on the line edit, the :sip:ref:`~PyQt6.QtWidgets.QLineEdit.returnPressed`/\ :sip:ref:`~PyQt6.QtWidgets.QLineEdit.editingFinished` signals will only be emitted if the validator returns :sip:ref:`~PyQt6.QtGui.QValidator.State.Acceptable`.